tcsoares1914/poc-nest/README.md

 $ docker compose up -d
 ```

-Check if everything it works, make a GET request for /:
+Check if API is healthy, make a GET request for /:

 ```bash
 GET: http://localhost:3000/health/
 ```

-If API is healthy:
+If API is OK:

 ```bash
 {